EHDEN/CatalogueExport/README.md

 ## Acknowledgements
 - The European Health Data & Evidence Network has received funding from the Innovative Medicines Initiative 2 Joint Undertaking (JU) under grant agreement No 806968.
 The JU receives support from the European Union’s Horizon 2020 research
+- We like to thank the OHDSI community for their fantastic work on the Achilles R Package that provides the basis of most the analysis used in this package